evidence-dev/datasource-template/README.md

 - Add a source to the test app
 - Run the test app

+To verify the plugin works, scroll to the bottom of the app homepage and you should see "Test Plugin is working" with some sample data in a table.

 ## Make the plugin your own

 Run the following to rename the sample plugin.
 It will prompt you for the new name.